rollykapoor/rollykapoor.github.io/_pages/about.md

 My primary fields of interest are Development Economics, Labor Economics, and Applied Microeconomics.
 I study topics related to gender, access and physical mobility, primarily in developing countries.

-**I am on the 2024-25 Economics Job Market.**

- For my [job market paper](/files/Rolly_Kapoor_JMP.pdf), I investigate how coordinated travel among job-seeking women in India can improve their job search outcomes and employment.
+ For my [job market paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5113413), I investigate how coordinated travel among job-seeking women in India can improve their job search outcomes and employment.

 References: \\